rasendubi/blog/content/blog/bkernel-a-rust-operating-system/index.md

 I've been developing embedded operating systems for living for a couple of years now.
 And...
 I got tired of work, all the bureaucracy, hard to debug issues, a zillion of low-level details; I wasn't even sure I want to continue work in the field, so I started a side project.
 It may come as a surprise I started yet another operating system when the same thing led me to this.
 Well, it's not same; I'm building a new operating system to experiment, and this refuels me with the passion to the field.

-Here are my progress and some impressions of Rust after a month of development (the code is [here](https://github.com/rasendubi/bkernel)).
+Here are my progress and some impressions of Rust after a month of development (check the code [at my GitHub repository](https://github.com/rasendubi/bkernel)).

 <!--more-->